parthasen/lambdaR/README.md

-# Lambda expression in R
+# Lambda expressions in R
 Koji MAKIYAMA

 ## Overture

-With this package, you can use lambda expression.
+With this package, you can use lambda expressions.

 ```r